gwu-libraries/sfm-ui/docs/install.rst

      ``SFM_COOKIE_CONSENT_BUTTON_TEXT``.

 Note that if you make a change to configuration *after* SFM is brought up, you will need to restart containers.
-If the change only applies to a single container, then you can stop the container with ``docker kill <container name>``.
+If the change only applies to a single container, then you can stop the container with ``docker stop <container name>``.
 If the change applies to multiple containers (or you're not sure), you can stop all containers with ``docker-compose stop``.
 Containers can then be brought back up with ``docker-compose up -d`` and the configuration change will take effect.